Jerry Sherk: College career

-NFL career
+Professional career

 Sherk was selected in the second round (47th overall) of the 1970 NFL draft by the Cleveland Browns.
 His first game was on September 21, 1970, the first regular edition of Monday Night Football.
 He became a starting player immediately, and soon became noted as having a knack for getting to the quarterback.
 Sherk was part of an AFC Central Division in which each team boasted All-Pro quality defensive tackles: the Pittsburgh Steelers' Joe Greene, the Cincinnati Bengals' Mike Reid, and the Houston Oilers' Curley Culp, with Greene and Culp earning enshrinement in the Pro Football Hall of Fame.

 He was part of a 1972 Browns team that went 10-4 and advanced to the playoffs, losing to the undefeated Miami Dolphins.
 Sherk led the Browns in sacks with 10½ sacks and led teams' defensive linemen in tackles with 91, after totaling three sacks and 83 tackles in 1970 and 84 tackles with 4 1/2 sacks in 1971.
 The following year Sherk played in his first Pro Bowl after sacking opposing quarterbacks 5½ times and making 100 tackles, most by any Browns defensive lineman that season.
 In 1974 Sherk made his second Pro Bowl and led the Browns with 10 sacks to go with his 94 tackles.

 In 1975 Sherk made his third consecutive Pro Bowl and was named All-AFC.
 He is known for punching St. Louis Cardinals QB, Jim Hart, in they eye during the Pro Bowl game causing him to leave the game with six stitches above his eye.
 According to Hart he did not apologize.
 He matched his own career-high of 100 tackles and recorded six sacks.
 In 1976 Sherk recorded 12 sacks and 92 tackles and was voted the NFL Defensive Player of the Year by the Newspaper Enterprise Association (NEA).
 Sherk was a consensus All-Pro, making the AP, PFWA, NEA teams as well as being consensus All-AFC for the second consecutive year.
 November 14, 1976 he set club record with four sacks in one game.
 He capped the season off by playing in his fourth consecutive Pro Bowl.